altaga/Safe-Vault-Wormhole/README.md

 <img src="https://i.ibb.co/6Zc7Pf3/Screenshot-20240830-194453.png" width="32%"> <img src="https://i.ibb.co/GnT8v9c/Screenshot-20240830-194437.png" width="32%"> <img src="https://i.ibb.co/ZKpLsDh/Screenshot-20240830-194502.png" width="32%">

-NOTA: es importante aclarar que las tranferencias crosschain se hacen a travez de [Wormhole Bridge](https://wormhole.com/), asi que pueden tener un pequeño costo adicional por las Gas Fees y aun mas si se utilizan [Automatic Relayers](https://docs.wormhole.com/wormhole/explore-wormhole/relayer) ya que las comisiones de la transaccion seran pagadas por el Sender.
+NOTE: It is important to clarify that crosschain transfers are made through [Wormhole Bridge](https://wormhole.com/), so they may have a small additional cost for Gas Fees and even more if [Automatic Relayers](https://docs.wormhole.com/wormhole/explore-wormhole/relayer) are used since the transaction fees will be paid by the Sender.

 All transactions are executed in the following component.